 - anyone discharging a statutory function under Her Majesty's prerogative;

 - a person from an educational institute; or any other permitted person.

 Applicants must not be under 18 years of age.

 Applications can be for a new licence or a variation of the hours or activities of an existing licence.
 Each application will be different depending on the type and number of activities applied for.
 Full details of how to apply are given in the guidance notes attached to the application forms.
 An applicant will always be required to give notice of their application to a list of responsible authorities, which are statutory bodies including the Police, Fire Service, Environmental Health and Trading Standards.
-An applicant will also be required to advertise their application, both on the premises, and in a local newspaper, to make both residents and businesses aware.

 Application fees for premises licences applications and club premises certificates depend on the non-domestic rateable value of the premises, which is also used to calculate business rates.
 This value can be found through VOA

 .
 Premises that do not have a rateable value such as schools, church halls, open spaces and residential properties will automatically fall into the lowest fee band.